aws-samples/pcluster-manager/.github/pull_request_template.md

 - [ ] I added tests to new or existing code
 - [ ] I removed hardcoded strings and used our `i18n` solution instead (see [here](https://github.com/aws-samples/pcluster-manager/pull/175/commits/fdc6b77987c87a26f51dbc8da5d371d95ef80601))
+- [ ] In case the infrastructure files were edited I tested the infra update to make sure the right policies/permissions were in place or I added/edited the right policies to make the infra update work
 - [ ] I checked that `npm run build` builds without any error
 - [ ] I checked that clusters are listed correctly
 - [ ] I checked that a new cluster can be created (config is produced and dry run passes)